zzt93/os-lab1/README.md

 - avoid using `void *` for it may hide some bugs because the implicit conversion of different type of pointers.

 - if not sure what type should use, may use macro called like `xxx_t` to make it easy to change

+## Debug
+- minimize the code where bug might in by comment other parts
+- rational analysis about who can change it
+- gdb: watch and breakpoint
+- print more if bug is related to interrupt and not so easy to repeat